 What’s better than an awesome cocktail?
 An awesome cocktail to accompany a brilliant burger.

 First up, the cocktails at Camden Assembly are right on the mark.

-Juicy patties are sandwiched between fluffy demi-brioche buns with a host of suitable accoutrements – and I am totally here for the result – one of London’s best.
+Juicy patties are sandwiched between fluffy demi-brioche buns with a host of suitable accoutrements – and we are totally here for the result – one of London’s best.

-Oh, and did I mention the Camden Assembly is also one of the area’s coolest live music spots?
+Oh, and did we mention the Camden Assembly is also one of the area’s coolest live music spots?
 All-round excellence.

 Whether you consider yourself a jazz aficionado or you’ve never experienced it, you’ll be welcome at the Jazz Cafe.

 The legendary venue boasts a great calendar of events that feature some of the big names in jazz, as well as up-and-coming artists.
 While jazz is certainly the emphasis, other genres such as soul and reggae also make an appearance.

 There’s also a great food menu featuring options like chilli crab linguine and rib-eye steak.
 Then there’s the delectable drinks list, complete with classics like margaritas and old fashioneds.

 Boasting London’s largest whiskey collection (now that’s saying something) and a menu inspired by the soul food of New Orleans, the Blues Kitchen is an iconic part of Camden nightlife.